 After hearing the tale, Harry is shocked that Kreacher could leave Voldemort’s sanctum so easily — after all, wizards cannot Apparate or Disapparate within the walls.
 Kreacher explained that “the house-elves highest law is his master’s bidding” and “Kreacher was told to come home, so Kreacher came home.”
 Put simply, elf magic is not confined to the laws of wizards — they can perform nearly any magic, if instructed to by their master.

 In the same conversation, however, Kreacher says that Regulus ordered him to destroy the locket and though Kreacher did “many powerful spells,” he could not destroy or open it.
 BOOM.
 Plot hole.
-If a house-elves highest law is his master’s bidding, Kreacher should have been able to destroy the locket with his own brand of magic (not to mention, he probably could have Disapparated with Regulus so he wouldn’t have to die for the cause).
+If a house-elves highest law is his master’s bidding, Kreacher should have been able to destroy the locket with his own brand of magic (not to mention, he probably could have Disapparated with Regulus so he wouldn’t have to lose his life for the cause).

 *Pauses to let that sink in.* Now, you too will be haunted by this glaring discrepancy.
 Don’t say I didn’t warn you.